 Can you swim in the river IJ?

 Not officially, but there some ‘wild swimming‘ spots where people do take to the water.

 Is it a river, a lake, an estuary, an inlet, or a bay?

 Throughout the centuries the landscape of the province of North Holland, in which Amsterdam is situated, has undergone many drastic changes in an ongoing battle between land and water.

 On successive maps of Amsterdam and surroundings you see that the shape of the IJ has also constantly changed.
 That is one reason why people refer to the body of water with different geographical terms.

 Note how the IJ also constantly changes shape

 In tourist guidebooks you’ll see the IJ called a bay, and inlet, a lake or a river — and at one time or another each of those terms were true.

-Officially the IJ is a link in one of the eight ‘national water corridors’ in the Netherlands, and as such is managed by Rijkswaterstaat, part of the Ministry of Infrastructure and the Environment, rather than by the municipality of Amsterdam.
+Officially the IJ is a link in one of the eight ‘national water corridors’ in the Netherlands.
+Most such waterways are managed by Rijkswaterstaat, part of the Ministry of Infrastructure and the Environment.

 The IJ’s key role in Amsterdam’s merchant history